Help Center/ Web Application Firewall/ User Guide/ Connecting a Website to WAF/ Connecting a Website to WAF (Dedicated Mode)

 Prerequisites

-• A dedicated Elastic Load Balance (ELB) load balancer has been used to distribute workloads for the website you want to add to WAF.
+• You have purchased a dedicated load balancer.
 For details about load balancer types, see Differences Between Dedicated and Shared Load Balancers.

 Dedicated WAF instances issued before April 2023 cannot be used with dedicated network load balancers.
 If you use a dedicated network load balancer (TCP/UDP), ensure that your dedicated WAF instance has been upgraded to the latest version (issued after April 2023).
 For details, see Dedicated Engine Version Iteration.